kiwicopple/paul.copplest.one/docs/gists/secrets-management-sops.md

 description: How to use Mozilla SOPS for encrypting sensitive files in your git repository.
 ---

-# Secrets management
+# Secrets management - SOPS

 Want to store your sensitive secrets in your git repository?
-Use Mozilla SOPS.
+Use Mozilla [SOPS](https://github.com/mozilla/sops).

 This article will explain how to use Mozilla SOPS for encrypting sensitive files in your git repository.